 A gas furnace is an enclosed structure that burns gas to produce heat for industrial purposes.
-They can be made with various kinds of heat resistant (refractory) elements to withstand long-term use.
+They can be manufactured with various kinds of heat-resistant (refractory) elements to withstand long-term use.
 The enclosed space holds the gas being heated until the desired temperature is reached within the furnace.

 Quick links to Gas Furnaces Information

 Gas furnaces can come with varying temperature control options or be set for a single temperature, depending on the process for which the furnace will be used.
 Gas furnaces commonly have one of the following atmospheres: air or oxidizing, inert, reducing, salt bath, or vacuum.
 Over-temperature protection, service or entry holes, three-zone or multi-zone, view ports, computer interface, and application software are some of the options available for these furnaces.
 Gas furnaces use natural gas as a source of heat.